 EFT Tapping Body Image Script

-For me, the temptation to get on scales is so rare that I can’t think of the last time I did so.
+For me, the temptation to get on scales these is so rare that I can’t think of the last time I did so.
+In fact, the only scale I own now is the one in my kitchen.

 Even though I am surprised that I’m a bit afraid of weighing myself, because I might fall into old disordered patterns again, I love and accept myself anyway.